Article

 We all have a colleague who’s always raring to go.
 She has something to add to every meeting.
 She raises her hand first when a challenging new project is up for grabs.

-So, what’s chipping at your confidence?
+So, what’s chipping away at your confidence?

 1. Take baby steps out of your comfort zone